PotLock/potlock-nextjs-app/README.md

 │
 │
 │
+├── [ layout ] <--- # Since Next's Pages Router doesn't support non-routable page subdirectories
+│                   # ( e.g. _components ), layout composition is addressed in this layer.
+│                   # It allows to keep complex page-related UI elements that combine │                   # more than one feature and/or entity without introducing cross-imports │                   # within those codebase slices, which helps to avoid circular dependencies.
+│
+│
+│
 ├── [ pages ] <--- # Entry point of the application.
-│                  # Follows Nextjs Pages routing specification ( see link 1. )
+│                  # Follows Nextjs Pages routing specification ( see link 5. )
 │
 │
 │